MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialgesturerecognizer_holdstarted.md

 For voice interactions, this event does not fire.

-For spatial controllers, this event fires when the Select trigger or button is held pressed for longer than the Hold time threshold.
+For motion controllers, this event fires when the Select trigger or button is held pressed for longer than the Hold time threshold.

 ## -examples